Liberal Party of Chile (2013): Birth of Liberal Party of Chile

-The Liberal party of Chile originated in the ChileFirst (ChilePrimero) movement.
+The Liberal Party of Chile originated in the ChileFirst (ChilePrimero) movement.
 ChileFirst was a political movement created in 2007 by former members of the Party for Democracy (Partido por la Democracia) led by Senator Fernando Flores Labra and supporting the candidature of Sebastián Piñera in the presidential election of 2009 and 2010.

 After a break with the original founders, on 26 January 2013 the party was officially formed as the Liberal Party of Chile (Partido Liberal de Chile), a name change from the existing ChilePrimero.
 The majority of the founders were young, a part of the middle class and not previously members of other parties.
 They were inspired by the ideals of the Chilean liberalism from the 19th century and especially by the values of secularism, democratic reforms and freedom of initiative.

 On 15 June 2013 the party announced the formation of an electoral alliance with the Progressive Party (Partido Progresista – PRO) and decided to support Marco Enríquez-Ominami for president in the election of 2013.
 The pact was called "If you want, Chile changes" (Si tu quieres, Chile cambia) and included the Liberal party of Chile with deputies, senators and regional councilors supporting it.
 In the parliamentary elections of 2013 the party's President Vlado Milosevic was elected as deputy of the 1. district, the Region of Arica and Parinacota.
-In 2017 the party joined the left-wing coaliation Frente Amplio.
+In 2017 the party joined the left-wing coalition Frente Amplio.